 Different organizations and committees are involved in the development of standards for DTs.
 These organizations include the International Organization for Standardization (ISO), which is involved in developing standards for a wide range of industries and technologies.
 ISO standardizes processes, data formats and interfaces relevant to DTs.
-Also relevant is the International Electrotechnical Commission (IEC), which develops standards in the field of electronic technologies.
+Also relevant is the International Electrotechnical Commission (IEC), which develops electronic technology standards.
 In addition to these organizations, there are other initiatives and committees involved in developing standards for DTs.

-The use of general standards that have not been explicitly developed for DTs can be an important building block.
+General standards not explicitly developed for DTs can be an important building block.
 These standards include areas such as communications, security, and data formats.
 However, there are standards developed specifically for DTs to ensure their standardized implementation and compatibility.
 ISO 23247 is an important standard that addresses the topics concerning DTs.

 The ISO 23247 series provides a framework to support the creation of DTs in manufacturing.
 It refers to various elements such as personnel, equipment, materials, processes, facilities, environment and products.
 The series includes general principles and requirements for the development of DTs, a reference architecture with functional views, a representation of manufacturing elements, and requirements for information exchange.
-For more details, refer to [36].
+For more details, refer to [50].

 In addition, ISO and IEC have a Join Technical Committee with the primary objective of developing standards for the Internet of Things (IoT) and DTs and related technologies, called ISO/IEC JTC 1/SC 41.
-For more information on the topic, see [37].
+For more information on the topic, see [51].